Convection velocities and velocity coupling of outer-scaled wall-pressure fluctuations in canonical turbulent boundary layers: Results and discussion

-Extrapolating the trends observed in Fig.~\ref{fig8} to $Re_{\tau} \rightarrow \infty$ (a scenario where large-scale motions dominate the TBL dynamics and wall-pressure intensity \citep{marusic2010,klewicki2008}), suggests $U_{c,a}$ could asymptote to $\sim$0.75$U_{\infty}$ for $y$ $\lesssim$ 0.15$\delta$.
-This hypothesis is based on the fact that $\overline{U}$($y$ $\approx$ 0.15$\delta$) $\approx$ 0.75$U_{\infty}$, which also closely matches the canonical convection velocity of large scales ($U_{c,o}$) reported in previous studies \citep{bull1967,thomas1983,farabee1991,damani2025,butt2024}.
-Finally, it is worth reiterating that the quantitative trends in Figs.~\ref{fig7} and~\ref{fig8} are governed by the dominance of large ($\delta$)-scaled motions as captured by the spatially-filtered measurement of $p_w$.
+Finally, it is worth reiterating that the quantitative trends in Figs.~\ref{fig9} and~\ref{fig10} are governed by the dominance of large ($\delta$)-scaled motions as captured by the spatially-filtered measurement of $p_w$.
+This is reaffirmed by the fact that the canonical convection velocity of the large scales ($U_{c,o}$ $\approx$ 0.75$U_{\infty}$; found here to be consistent with past studies \citep{bull1967,thomas1983,farabee1991,damani2025,butt2026}) closely matches $\overline{U}$ at $y$ $\approx$ 0.15$\delta$, which is where the large scale motions are also known to be centered \citep{marusic2010}.
 In cases where $p_w$ is fully resolved, the correlation coefficient $\rho_{{p_w}u}$ (and its associated metrics such as the convection velocity estimate, $U_{c,a}$) are presumably biased by the small-scale contributions in the near-wall region, at least for the present low-to-moderate $Re_{\tau}$ cases.
+But we have verified based on systematic analysis of the LES/DNS data \citep{eitel2014,sillero2013} that none of the present conclusions are an artifact of the $p_w$-filtering.